jhui/jhui.github.io/_posts/2017-11-14-Matrix-Capsules-with-EM-routing-Capsule-Network.markdown

 <img src="/assets/capsule/al1.png" style="border:none;width:50%">
 </div>

+(Source from the Matrix capsules with EM routing paper)

 We start with the activation $$\alpha$$ for capsules in level L and their corresponding votes $$v$$ for level L+1.
 We initially set the assignment probability to be uniformly distributed.
 We call M-step to compute the the Gaussian model ($$\mu$$, $$\sigma$$) and the activation for the capsules in layer L+1.
 Then we call E-step to recompute the assignment probabilities $$r_i$$ based on how well the vote match with other capsules.
 We re-iterate the process $$t$$ (default 3) times to finalize the activation and $$\mu$$ for the capsules in level L+1.

 In M-step, we calculate $$\mu$$ and $$\sigma$$ based on the activation, votes $$v$$ and the assignment probability for the lower layer capsules.
 Then we compute the new activation for the capsule. $$ \beta_{\nu} $$ and $$ \beta_{\alpha}$$ is trained discriminatively as stated before.